bycnfz/weather2k/README.md

 ## Download the dataset
-（1）Baidu Netdisk : https://pan.baidu.com/s/1rAOjB20I2kwqtsfDF5j2JQ   code: 5uf1
+（1）Baidu Netdisk :  https://pan.baidu.com/s/1ruKY9-FnH8dEGkJwNj4GrA   code: lr8p

 （2）Google Drive : https://drive.google.com/drive/folders/1rTabWIuAarDfSkUROK2rzEYJEqP338UM?usp=share_link

+if you have any quesetions about the data download, please contact wuming@bupt.edu.cn

 The data is hosted in the upper links with the following directory structure :